FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 }
 ```

 Finally, you set up the previously referenced authentication provider, `"oidc"`.
 You could have multiple providers.
 You create an [OpenIdConnectOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions?view=aspnetcore-7.0) object to fully configure this provider.
 Setting `ResponseType = "code"` is what forces the use of the Authorization Code grant.
-You pull configuration information like the client id from either `appsettings.json` or the environment.
-These are the values you saved off when you were configuring FusionAuth.
-(You’ll add them to `appsettings.json` a bit later.)
+You pull configuration information like the client Id from either `appsettings.json` or the environment.
+These are the values you saved when you were configuring FusionAuth (you’ll add them to `appsettings.json` a bit later).
 You’ll create an [OpenIdConnectOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions?view=aspnetcore-7.0) object to configure your provider.
 PKCE is turned on by default, so you’re ready for [OAuth 2.1](/blog/2020/04/15/whats-new-in-oauth-2-1).

 ```csharp
 .AddOpenIdConnect("oidc", options =>